diablouma/grape_basic_app/README.md

 #Grape Basic Project
 This project has the basic working structure for a **grape** application that connects to a MongoDB database.

+##Requirements

+  - Vagrant (from version 1.6.3 to 1.7.2)
+  - VirtualBox

 ##Setting up dev environment

 Run `$ vagrant up` to create the vm.

-After the machine is created, run `$ vagrant provision`.
-This will install the necessary software to get you up and running.

 We are using SaltStack as the provisioning tool.
 If you need to add new software to the app, you will have to add a Salt State file under `salt/roots/` folder.

-If you are not using Vagrant (but I recomend using it), you will need to install the following software in your machine:
+If you are not using Vagrant (but I recommend using it), you will need to install the following software in your machine:
   - Ruby 2
   - MongoDB
   - Manually run `$ bundle install` to download all the dependencies.